 Never let anyone convince you otherwise.

-If you need to be reminded of that, check out my LGBT+ Resources for someone to connect with.
+If you need to be reminded of that, check out my LGBTQ+ Resources for someone to connect with.

 That's me, way back when.